-Originally, Polar Field Services was an entity of the Anchorage oilfield service and construction company VECO...as I was working in Alaska (for Fluor, farmed out to Alyeska for construction projects mostly in Valdez) in 1990-92 I saw and heard about a bunch of VECO history...I'll spare you most of the sordid details about the VECO corruption scandal here (which involved Sarah Palin and Senator Ted Stevens) except to mention that VECO acquired the former Anchorage Times newspaper, which I saw the demise of while I was there.
-Have a look at the VECO Wikipedia page for details.
+Polar Field Services was a subcontractor to (NOT a part of as I once thought) VECO, the Anchorage oilfield service and construction company.
+PFS was subcontracted to what was VECO Polar Resources, which was created after VECO was selected as the NSF Arctic logistics provider in 2000 per this ARCUS 11 January 2000 news article.
+[I was working in Alaska (for Fluor, farmed out to Alyeska for construction projects mostly in Valdez) in 1990-92 I saw and heard about a bunch of VECO history...I'll spare you most of the sordid details about the VECO corruption scandals here (which involved Sarah Palin and Senator Ted Stevens) except to mention that VECO had acquired the former Anchorage Times newspaper, which I saw the demise of while I was there.
+Have a look at the VECO Wikipedia page for details.]

-In September 2007, CH2M Hill acquired most of the remaining assets of VECO, including PFS.
-PFS would continue to win the NSF Arctic support contracts.
-In 2015 they removed the word "Hill" from their branding.
+In September 2007, CH2M Hill acquired most of the remaining assets of VECO, including the subcontractor relationship with PFS, per this October 2007 ARCUS article.
+PFS would continue to win involvement in the NSF Arctic support contracts.
+In 2015 CH2M removed the word "Hill" from their branding.
 And in December 2017, Jacobs Engineering Group acquired CH2M.